 Internet Marketing 101 is a very popular class.

-I am taking a Shakespeare and an English class this semester.
+I am taking a Shakespeare class and an English class this semester.

-Close up all words with co prefix and do not hyphenate unless it would create a misreading.
+Close up all words with co- prefix and do not hyphenate unless not doing so would create a misreading.
+Although the spellings largely conform to Merriam-Webster’s Collegiate Dictionary, refer to the tables in Chicago to ensure accuracy (Chicago 7.89, section 4).

 It is generally unnecessary to include the .com suffix for web-based companies like Amazon and eBay.
 However, .com should be included when referring to a specific domain name or if it is part of a company’s official name.